Read our latest news, stories and articles

 Felix Dasser, ASA president and partner with Homburger in Zurich, presented the prize and says that “it was a great pleasure to bestow the biennial ASA Advocacy Price on Nadia Darwazeh, an extraordinarily gifted advocate and a wonderful person.”

 Nadia Darwazeh “feels truly honoured that the ASA has awarded me this prestigious prize.
 Oral advocacy is one of my favourite aspects of international arbitration and it is fantastic to be recognised by my peers for it.
 To me, oral advocacy is about telling a compelling story to the tribunal.
 At the same time, it is also about taming wild horses – by this I mean controlling the witness, holding the reins tight, but then also following your instinct and letting the witness loose a little bit to get the best result out of the cross-examination.
 It is important for younger arbitration practitioners to go and seek out opportunities of oral advocacy, go out of their comfort zone and have the confidence to do so.
-It is equally important for the more seasoned arbitration practitioners to grant such opportunities early on and instill confidence.“
+It is equally important for the more seasoned arbitration practitioners to grant such opportunities early on and instil confidence.“

-The conferences took place in an hybrid format with almost 200 participants joining onsite and some following online.
+The conferences took place in hybrid format with almost 200 participants joining onsite and some following online.
 The events brought together many key players of the alternative dispute resolution community in Switzerland and abroad.
 It was a pleasure for everyone to meet face-to-face after many virtual hearings, meetings, and events.

 On the first day, the Swiss Arbitration Centre held its annual Innovation Conference on the topic of “Money in Arbitration”, which was organised by Gisela Knuts of Roschier in Helsinki and Christian Oetiker of Vischer in Basel.

-Christian Oetiker comments that “the topic, which per se did not sound very innovative, proved to be an excellent choice as the speakers were able to shed a light on innovative aspects and to discuss issues that were not in the focus of arbitration practitioners such as the financing of arbitral institutions.”
+Christian Oetiker comments that “the topic, which per se did not sound very innovative, proved to be an excellent choice as the speakers were able to shed light on innovative aspects and discuss issues that were not in the focus of arbitration practitioners such as the financing of arbitral institutions.”

 Gisela Knuts shares that “we wanted to be innovative also as to the concept, combining a panel discussion with a world café, and ending with an Oxford style debate.
 This worked out well and we got a lot of very positive feedback on the set-up.”